 The purpose of this section is to help you develop tools to manage your time effectively, facilitating the achievement of your goals.
-Students often must balance a thesis with many other projects and priorities, so learning how to effectively time manage is very important.
+Students often must balance a thesis with many other projects so learning how and priorities, effectively time manage is very important.